 DALE: King Khan!

 CAROL: Little rich for someone wearing road kill.

 HOST: Is that still an employable profession, being a king?

-KAHN REPLIES WITH A PENETRATING STARE.
+KHAN REPLIES WITH A PENETRATING STARE.

 DALE: Go with King.

 HOST: King it is.
 Off hand, how did you come to join us today?

 KHAN: Big fan of your Ostrich Wings.